cjquines/qboard/README.md

 - saving things to the server for a limited period
 - load prev/next pages in memory
 - proper per-pixel selection and deletion

+todo:
+- reinitialize tools when new page
+- make undo and redo work cross-page :(